A holiday in Hawaii conjures up images of beautiful beaches and ocean views — a tropical paradise.

 The effects vary and can include cold and flu-like symptoms, paralysis, coma, and in rare cases, death.

-James Creecy, PhD, assistant professor at the University of Central Oklahoma’s Forensic Science Institute, has done research into the expansion of rat lungworm in the United States.
+James Creecy, PhD, assistant professor at the University of Central Oklahoma’s Forensic Science Institute, has done into the expansion of rat lungworm in the United States.

 He says the disease can in some cases lead to serious complications, like meningitis.